serhii-samoilenko/hsa-homework-3/README.md

 ./demo.sh
 ```

-After everything starts, you can open [http://localhost:3000](http://localhost:3000) to see Grafana dashboards.
+After everything starts, you can open [http://localhost:3000](http://localhost:3000) to see the Grafana dashboards.
 Credentials:

 ```